-It might not sound like fun to you, but you should know my grandma.
+Being left at a store all day might not sound like fun to you, but you should know my grandma.
 She doesn’t know a stranger and will have a half dozen new friends by the time I get her.

-Plus they have coffee, food and books.
+Plus they have coffee, food, and books.
 What more do you need?!

 Usually she is sad that I am ready to go already.
 I don’t think she has ever once been anxious for me to come get her.

 Usually she has a handful of treasures and several great stories.
 One time a couple of years ago, she had a couple of handcarts piled up and waiting for me to load up when I got there.

 No kidding!
 She had Christmas darn near wrapped up with all the games and books she couldn’t pass up.

 It was tradition on these trips to discuss what we were planning to make for dinner on the way home.
 We both mentally walked through our refrigerators and pantries and decide what we are going to throw together.